DataDog/documentation/content/en/tracing/troubleshooting/agent_apm_resource_usage.md

 ## Resource requirements

-A good indicator to calculate adequate resource limits for the Agent isthe number of spans received per second, reported in the `datadog.trace_agent.receiver.spans_received` metric.
+A good indicator to calculate adequate resource limits for the Agent is the number of spans received per second, reported in the `datadog.trace_agent.receiver.spans_received` metric.
 Based on that metric's value, follow the table below to choose adequate CPU and memory limits:

 | Spans per second  | CPU (core)   | Memory (MB)  |